Distance Learning Resources

 Integrated Library System

 - Services include centralized purchasing and cataloging services for the community college libraries.
 This includes planning, development, and implementation of automated support systems; technical support of these systems; and training.
 Purchasing support includes negotiating discounts with vendors, processing orders for materials, and advising libraries in local purchasing procedures.
 Search the Library consortium catalog at CCLINC.
+Users may download the NCCCS Library Catalog app from the Google Play Store or Apple App Store.

 - Biology and chemistry lab simulations; accompanying lab manual; free instructor accounts with the ability to customize and create labs; store content and reuse resources; technical and help desk support for faculty and students; auto-grading for test and gradebook; analytics platform to assess student performance; labs available to NCCCS students for $25.00 per course.